Powell Family Cooking

 Storage

-Store leftover roasted butternut squash in an airtight container in the refrigerator for up to 3 days.
+Store leftover butternut squash in an airtight container in the refrigerator for up to 3 days.
 Freezing is not recommended.
 Reheat the squash in a 350-degree Fahrenheit oven for 10-15 minutes or until warmed through.

 Recipe FAQs